CMakePP/CMaize/docs/source/apis/recipes/cpp_user_build.rst

 .. function:: _cpp_user_build(<install> <src> <tc> <recipe>)

-    Function which builds a dependency from a user-provided build module.

     :param install: The path to the install root for the dependency.
     :param src: The path to the root of the source tree.